 Aircraft Rides at the Fly/In Cruise/In

-Cruise/In featured a rare opportunity for a ride in a historic 1939 Douglas DC-3!
+feature a rare opportunity for a ride in a historic 1940 Douglas DC-3!

-Many took advantage of the opportunity and climbed aboard and stepped back in time and experienced what it was like to travel by
+Climb aboard and step back in time and experience what it was like to travel by

 air back in the 1940s in this meticulously restored airliner that began its